 Kevin Gott is a NESAP Application Performance Specialist working in the application performance group (APG) at NERSC.
-His current work is the adaptation of the ECP-funded Co-Design Center AMReX to Titan, Summit and other next-generation, accelerator-based supercomputers.
+His current work is the adaptation of AMReX, the ECP-funded block-structured AMR software framework, to Perlmutter, Aurora, Frontier and other next-generation, accelerator-based supercomputers.

 Kevin graduated from The Pennsylvania State University with an MS and PhD in Mechanical Engineering.
 His focus was computational fluid mechanics, heat transfer and thermodynamics using finite-volume, Monte Carlo and first-principles techniques.
 In his dissertation, he created a hybrid CFD-DSMC solver and studied its application for the modeling of physical vapor deposition technologies.
 He has also worked on a variety of numerical computation projects, including the thermal modeling of copper-diamond composite interfaces, anistropic heat sinks and lone star ticks.

-High performance computing, parallel computing, performance visualization, computational fluid dynamics, Monte Carlo methods, physics, philosophy.
+High performance computing, GPU computing, performance visualization, computational fluid dynamics, Monte Carlo methods, physics, biological systems, philosophy.

 A. Rape, K. Gott, A. Kulkarni, J. Singh.
 “Composite Thermal Annealed Pyrolytic Graphite (TPG) Heat Spreaders Produced with Field Assisted Sintering Technology (FAST)” Journal of Enhanced Heat Transfer, Vol. 22 (4), 267-280, 2015.